clarepacini/EveryCure/README.md

 This code repository has another file build_test_graph.py that can be used to generate random graphs for testing purposed.
 Each part of the pipeline can be run separately:

 #graph_builder not finished testing successfully.
-The large files look like they need batch processing.
+The large files look like they need batch processing and this has not been implemented.

 #python graph_builder.py --node_file ./data/Nodes.csv --edge_file ./data/Edges.csv --output_file graph.pt

 To run the ML classifier using the provided embeddings (Assuming data stored in folder data), trained model output to output_model.pkl: